If you’re looking for some great business finance top tips for your business in 2024, then read on…..

-The most common issue I’ve found with new business finances is that their bookkeeping system is not fit for purpose:
+A really common issue I’ve found with business owners that I meet is that their bookkeeping system is not fias good as it could be:

 P.S.
-If you aren’t comfortable doing this, outsource it to a finance professional who will provide you with independent, professional support.
+If bookkeeping isn’t your strong point, outsource it to a finance professional who will provide you with independent, guidance and support.

-As a Chartered Management Accountant, I’m often surprised by the number of business owners/directors I meet who employ an external accountant (or bookkeeper) and yet still have a range of bookkeeping problems.
+As a Chartered Management Accountant, I’m often surprised by the number of business owners/directors I meet who employ an external accountant (or bookkeeper) and yet still don’t have a good bookkeeping system.

 In some recent engagements, I’ve discovered that the business owner operates their own (weak) bookkeeping system.
 Their accountant then transfers all their data to another system entirely, to produce accounts at the year end.
-The first time the owner knew how well his/her business had performed was when their accountant told them 6 – 9 months after the year had ended.
+The first time the owner knows how well his/her business has performed is when their accountant tells them 6 – 9 months after the year has ended.

-Tip 2: Review the way you work with your accountant and make sure that you’re getting value for money from them in terms of quality financial support and expertise when you need it.
+Tip 2: Review the way you work with your accountant and make sure that you’re getting value for money in terms of quality financial support and expertise when you need it.

 “Turnover is vanity, profit is sanity and cash is reality”

-Nobody knows the definitive origin of the above quote but it is still true.
+Nobody knows the definitive origin of the above quote but it’s still as true today.
 As we all know, profit can’t pay the bills or the wages until it’s actually turned into cash or reaches your bank account.

 Cash and profit are affected by many aspects of your business.
 When was the last time you had a really close look at your business model and asked yourself: